Various programs — Many recreational and community education programs are offered by the city’s parks-recreation department.

 Aurora Seniors meet weekdays in the Walker Building on West Pioneer Trail in front of AHS.

-Starting in January 2014, non-residents will be required to pay a $5 annual fee to receive the bi-monthly seniors newsletter and will be charged an additional $1 per person for each trip offered.
+Starting this month, non-residents must pay a $5 annual fee to receive the bi-monthly seniors newsletter and will be charged an additional $1 per person for each trip offered.

-Programs include bingo, chair exercise, computer classes, wellness checks, knitting, arthritis exercise, Silver Sneakers, health screenings, card games, chair volleyball, breakfast and lunch outings, speakers and theme parties.
+Programs include bingo, computer classes, wellness checks, knitting, arthritis exercise, Silver Sneakers, health screenings, card games, chair volleyball, breakfast and lunch outings, speakers and theme parties.

 Dr. Lara Poduska provides podiatric services by appointment at 216-662-0027.
 For HEAP information, call Community Action Council at 330-297-1456.

-The parks and rec department is in the Walker Building on West Pioneer Trail.
-Hours are Mondays to Fridays from 8 a.m.-5 p.m.
+The parks-rec department is in the Walker Building on West Pioneer Trail.
+Hours are weekdays from 8 a.m.-5 p.m.